 Conduct punch on mobile

 As you know, the sooner a residential construction punch list reaches zero, the sooner your client moves into their home.
-That’s why it’s important to have an efficient residential punch process and one that can be conducted on-the-fly.
-We’ve seen many residential home contractors use their smartphone or tablet onsite to dramatically reduce time spent on punch.
+That’s why it’s important to have an efficient residential construction software-based punch process and one that can be conducted on-the-fly.
+We’ve seen many residential contractors use their smartphone or tablet onsite to dramatically reduce time spent on punch.
 Contractors at Level Homes, for example, use Fieldwire tasks on their iPhones to pin a deficiency directly to a plan, add relevant context or photos, and assign it to the right contractor in the field.
 Then, as building progresses, all communication related to this issue is linked back to the task, which prevents important information from falling through the cracks.
 Even more, Level Homes creates a template for each type of common deficiencies and duplicate the templates across locations that need a QA/QC review — ultimately boosting productivity and delivering homes on schedule.

 “There’s a big push before the customer is going to walk in and see their home for the first time at the completed phase.
 Having that ability to get so many tasks done in a short period of time has changed the way Level Homes approaches that final push.”

 Paper blueprints or plans are not only bulky and expensive to produce, but keeping track of incremental changes from multiple sources — including the architect and the engineers on the project — is a big headache.
 To avoid this problem entirely, Level Homes rarely enter a job site with a residential architectural paper plan at all, or with a pen, notepad, or spreadsheet.
 The only tool they need to operate efficiently in the field is located in their pocket.
 From any smartphone or tablet, they can add markups, annotations, and attachments to floor plans, and collaborate more effectively with residential contractors — even when they’re working offline!